 Congratulations on starting a budget.
 That’s fantastic news!
-And as your Financial Coach, I am really proud of you.
+And as your personal Financial Coach, I am really proud of you.
 Don’t forget the budget categories you need to avoid any surprises.

 Creating a budget for the first time can be overwhelming and confusing.

-And there are many times when a budget is made, and you feel good about your efforts only to run into an unexpected expense.
+And there are many times when a budget is made, and you feel good about your efforts, only to run into an unexpected expense.
 Some bills that came up or an event that you never even thought about.

 If you live in a rural area, there is no need to budget for Uber.

-But, its better to be over-prepared instead of underprepared.
+But it’s better to be over-prepared instead of underprepared.
 So take what you need and leave the rest.

 Millions of people praise Dave Ramsey’s budget theories.